mathigatti/ArtWithAICourse/README.md

 ## What I can do with this?

 Check some cool projects from students that enrolled in the course [here](https://www.instagram.com/p/CER6jTZAY2A/).
-You will find fakes news twitter bots, poetry, made up pokemons and an old Freud singing.
+You will find fake news twitter bots, poetry, made up pokemons and an old Freud singing.

 ## Course syllabus